devab2081/IoT_Based_Smart_Street_Lighting_System/README.md

 # Hackathon

-#This project is made for Digifest 2017 (Rajasthan).
+#This project is made for 36 Hours Hackathon 2025 (Coimbatore,Tamilnadu).

 The code is to be attached with arduino.